dbeals/PolyPath/README.md

 PopLastNWaypoints is meant to be used when moving an object to another object.
 Instead of trying to move them to a certain point within a range of the target object, simply have the system pop the last 2 or 3 waypoints off (depending on the size of the grid you're using; with our current project we're using 16 pixel nodes and popping 2 still seemed too close, so we pop 3.)

 The nodes are popped BEFORE trimming is done.

+**DestinationModeFlags**

+DestinationModeFlags is used to determine how the pathfinder handles the destination.
+The default value is DestinationModeFlags.All, meaning that the pathfinder will try to navigate to the destination, but if it fails on CheckNode then it will fall back to the neighbor with the shortest path.

+**StartPosition**

+The start position provided to FindPath().
+FindPath() populates this so that PopWayPointTest(), CheckNode(), etc. have access to the start position if needed.

+**EndPosition**

+The end position provided to FindPath().
+FindPath() populates this so that PopWayPointTest(), CheckNode(), etc. have access to the end position if needed.

 **GetWeight**